-Lists potential issues and errors associated with data type proposals.
-Describes the issues and suggests methods for resolving them.
-The tab uses the following icons to differentiate warnings from errors.
+Lists potential issues and errors associated with data type proposals and describes the issues and suggests methods for resolving them.

-Provides a table that lists a model object attributes that influence its data type proposal.
+Provides a table with model object attributes that influence the data type proposal.

 Shared Values.
 When proposing data types, the Fixed-Point Tool attempts to satisfy data type requirements that model objects impose on one another.
-For example, the Sum block provides an option that requires all of its inputs to have the same data type.
-Consequently, the table might also list attributes of other model objects that impact the data type proposal for the selected object.
-In such cases, the table displays the following types of shared values:
+For example, the Sum block has an option that requires all of its inputs to have the same data type.
+As a result, the table might also list attributes of other model objects that affect the proposal for the selected object.
+In such cases, the table displays these types of shared values:

-Some model objects provide parameters that allow you to specify the initial values of their signals.
-For example, the Constant block includes a Constant value parameter that initializes the block output signal.
+Some model objects have parameters that allow you to specify the initial values of their signals.
+For example, the Constant block has a Constant value parameter that initializes the block output signal.
 The Fixed-Point Tool uses initial values to propose data types for model objects whose design and simulation ranges are unavailable.
-When data type dependencies exist, the tool considers how initial values impact the proposals for neighboring objects.
+With data type dependencies, the tool determines how initial values impact the proposals for neighboring objects.

-Some model objects require the specification of numeric parameters to compute the value of their outputs.
+Some model objects require you to specify numeric parameters to compute the value of their outputs.
 For example, the Table data parameter of an n-D Lookup Table block specifies values that the block requires to perform a lookup operation and generate output.
-When proposing data types, the Fixed-Point Tool considers how this "model-required" parameter value impacts the proposals for neighboring objects.
+When proposing data types, the Fixed-Point Tool considers how this parameter value required by the model impacts the proposals for neighboring objects.

-On the Fixed-Point Tool toolbar, use the Show option to filter the results to show Conflicts with proposed data types.
+On the Fixed-Point Tool toolbar, select Show > Conflicts with proposed data types.

-The Fixed-Point Tool lists its data type proposals on the Contents pane under the ProposedDT column.
-The tool alerts you to potential issues for each object in the list by displaying a green, yellow, or red icon.
+The Fixed-Point Tool lists the data type proposals on the Contents pane under the ProposedDT column.
+Potential issues for each object appear coded by color in the list.

 Review the Result Details for the warnings and correct the problem if necessary.

 You have changed the Simulink model, so the benchmark data is not up to date.
-Click the Fixed-Point Tool Start button to rerun the simulation.
+Click the Fixed-Point Tool Simulate model button to rerun the simulation.

 The Fixed-Point Tool warns you that you have not applied proposals.
-Click the Ignore and Simulate button to continue.
+Click Ignore and Simulate to continue.

-On the Fixed-Point Tool toolbar, use the Show option to filter the results to show All results.
+On the Fixed-Point Tool toolbar, select Show > All results.

 After reviewing the data type proposals, apply the proposed data types to your model.
-The Fixed-Point Tool allows you to apply its data type proposals selectively to objects in your model.
+The Fixed-Point Tool allows you to apply data type proposals selectively to objects in your model.
 On the Contents pane, use the Accept check box to specify the proposals that you want to assign to model objects.
-The check box indicates the status of a proposal:

 The Fixed-Point Tool will apply the proposed data type to this object.
-By default, the tool selects the Accept check box when a proposal differs from the object's current data type.
+By default, the tool selects the Accept check box when a proposal differs from the current data type of the object.

 The Fixed-Point Tool will ignore the proposed data type and leave the current data type intact for this object.

-No proposal exists for this object, for example, when the object specifies a data type inheritance rule or is locked against automatic data typing.
+No proposal exists for this object, for example, when the object is locked against automatic data typing.

 Examine each result.
 For more information about a particular result, select the result and then click the Result Details tab.